-Our future success depends on our ability to execute on growth or strategic initiatives, properly manage investments in our business and operations, and enhance our existing operations and infrastructure.
+Our future success depends on our ability to execute on strategic initiatives, to properly manage investments in our business, and to enhance our existing operations and infrastructure.

-Our success also depends on our ability to execute on other growth or strategic initiatives we are pursuing.
-A key element of our long-term strategy is to continue to invest in and grow our business and operations, both organically and through acquisitions.
+Our long-term strategy is focused on continually investing in and growing our business and operations, both organically and through acquisitions.

-Investments in new markets, solutions, and technologies, research and development, infrastructure and systems, geographic expansion, and headcount are critical components for achieving this strategy.
-In particular, we believe that we must continue to dedicate a significant amount of resources to our research and development efforts to maintain our competitive position.
+Investments in new markets, solutions, and technologies, research and development, infrastructure and systems, geographic expansion, and talent are critical components for realizing our strategy.
+In particular, we believe we must continue to dedicate a significant amount of resources to our research and development efforts to maintain our competitive position.
 Our investments in research and development may result in products or services that generate less revenue than we anticipate.

-However, such investments and efforts present challenges and risks and may not be successful (financially or otherwise), especially in new areas in which we have little or no experience, and even if successful, may negatively impact our profitability in the short-term.
-To be successful in such efforts, we must be able to properly allocate limited investment funds and other resources, prioritize among opportunities, balance the extent and timing of investments with the associated impact on profitability, balance our focus between new areas and the servicing of our existing customers, capture efficiencies and economies of scale, and compete in the new areas, or with the new solutions, in which we have invested.
+Such investments present challenges and risks and may not be successful financially or otherwise, especially in new areas in which we have little or no experience, and even if successful, may negatively impact our short-term profitability.
+To succeed in such efforts, we must be able to properly deploy financial and other resources, prioritize among opportunities, balance the extent and timing of investments with the associated impact on profitability, balance our focus between new areas and the servicing of our existing customers, capture efficiencies and economies of scale, and compete in the new areas, or with the new solutions, in which we have invested.